qpdf/qpdf/manual/cli.rst

    If a password is supplied with :qpdf:ref:`--password`, that password is used to open the file just as with any normal invocation of :command:`qpdf`.
-That means that using this option with :qpdf:ref:`--password` option can be used to check the correctness of the password.
+That means that using this option with :qpdf:ref:`--password` can be used to check the correctness of the password.
 In that case, an exit status of ``3`` means the file works with the supplied password.
 This option is mutually exclusive with :qpdf:ref:`--is-encrypted`.
 Both this option and :qpdf:ref:`--is-encrypted` exit with status ``2`` for non-encrypted files.

 .. qpdf:option:: --check